WHAT’S THE MOST important thing to look for when buying a piece of art?

 At Red Eight Gallery we always advise our clients to choose work that they love from up-and-coming artists with a bright future ahead of them.

 Now more than ever is the time to pick up well-priced art from emerging creators which will grow in value significantly in coming years.

-As Creative Director of Red Eight Gallery, the best part of my job is discovering the hottest new talent – and art that is well worth investing in right now.
+The best part of our job is discovering the hottest new talent – and art that is well worth investing in right now.

 Here are three artists we're really excited about – and could be the blue chip artists of the next decade…